pelias/documentation/leaflet-geocoder.md

 ## Add references to CSS and JavaScript files

-Cascading style sheet (CSS) files style a webpage, including layout and fonts, and JavaScript adds functionality to the page.
-In your index.html file, you need to list the CSS and JavaScript files used for building a page with Leaflet and the geocoder.
+A cascading style sheet (CSS) is used to style a webpage, including layout and fonts, and JavaScript adds functionality to the page.
+In your index.html file, you need to list the CSS and JavaScript files required for building a page with Leaflet and the geocoder plug-in.

 1. In index.html, at the bottom of the `<head>` section, add references to the Leaflet CSS and JavaScript files.
-You are referencing these from a website, rather than from a file on your machine.
+You are linking to these on a website, rather than from a file on your machine.

     ```html
     <link rel="stylesheet" href="https://cdnjs.cloudflare.com/ajax/libs/leaflet/0.7.5/leaflet.css">